Sahil302002/Amazon-Ecosystem-Advanced-SQL-Analysis-Project/README.md

 # Business Problem Assigned to Me in This Project

--**Question 1**: In the Orders table, the order_id column was mistakenly defined as a primary key with the MONEY data type instead of INT.
+- **Question 1**: In the Orders table, the order_id column was mistakenly defined as a primary key with the MONEY data type instead of INT.
 Update the order_id column to use the INT data type.

 **Question: 2**  Query the Top 10 Products by Total sales value.
 Include Product name, total quantity sold, and total sales value